SuneGadegaard/DinnerWithFriends/README.md

 lists of boys and girls before building the model.
 Hence, different runs of the model will most likely result in different plans.

 In `main.py` a simple exmple showing how to use the code is implemented.
-A data example is provided in the file `exampleData.json` and this file is read using the function implemented in `readAndWriteJson.py`.
+A data example is provided in the file `exampleData.json` and this file is read using functionality from the `json`library.

 The format of the data file is as follows